Residency/Fellowship Training Programs

 Clinical Training

-• The clinical component of the Program consists of rotation-specific objectives in the management of different types of cancer, such as breast, colorectal, melanoma, head and neck, and other solid tumour malignancies.
-Rotations in Medical Oncology, Radiation Oncology and Palliative Care Medicine prepare the trainee to work on the multidisciplinary oncology team.
+- The clinical component of the Program consists of rotation-specific objectives in the management of different types of cancer, such as breast, melanoma, sarcoma, hepatobiliary, endocrine, upper and lower GI, and other solid tumour malignancies.
+Rotations in Medical Oncology, Radiation Oncology, Pathology and Palliative Care Medicine prepare the trainee to work on the multidisciplinary oncology team.

 Academic Aspects

-• The trainee will select a topic for research—either basic science or clinical—to work on throughout the two-year period.
+- The trainee will select a topic for research—either basic science or clinical—to work on throughout the two-year period.
 Scholarship is encouraged in learning how to identify a research question, to develop a proposal to solve it and to execute the proposed solution.
-Possible topics include the genetics and the molecular biology of breast and colorectal cancers.
-Other subjects for research, especially clinical research, can be arranged as required.
+Possible topics include oncogenetics, molecular oncology, global health (cancer), quality improvement in cancer care, clinical and epidemiological research, all of which can be arranged as required.

 Contact Information